klg71/gradleAutoCompletePowershell/Readme.md

 ## Usage
 1. Download the `gradleAutoComplete.jar` and `gradleAutoComplete.bat`
 2. Add the containing folder to the `PATH` Environment variable
+3. Set ExecutionPolicy in Powershell to `RemoteSigned`:
+   1. Run Powershell as Administrator
+   2. Run `Set-ExecutionPolicy RemoteSigned`
-3. Add the following snippet to your $PROFILE in the Powershell
+4. Add the following snippet to your $PROFILE in the Powershell (`notepad.exe $PROFILE`)

 ```powershell
 # The code that will perform the auto-completion